dnie44/nycdatascience_capstone/README.md

 ## Data Engineering and Machine Learning with Stanley Martin Homes
 #### *NYC Data Science Capstone Project*
 #### Background
-Stanley Martin Homes LLC, a nation-wide homebuilder established in 1966, is building a pricing analytics tool used by their Market Research and Sales teams to fortify and guide the pricing of homes they build.
+A large nation-wide homebuilder in operation for over 50 years approached our data science team to collaborate in building a pricing analytics tool used by their Market Research and Sales teams to fortify and guide the pricing of homes they build.

-Our data science team was to assist them in creating an end-to-end Machine Learning pipeline that incorporated: (1) data extraction from public multiple listing services (MLS), (2) data cleaning and storage on Azure cloud, and (3) Machine Learning predictions.
-The final deliverable was an easy-to-use interactive application for Stanley Martin's teams.
+Our team was to assist them in creating an end-to-end Machine Learning pipeline that incorporated: (1) data extraction from public multiple listing services (MLS), (2) data cleaning and storage on Azure cloud, and (3) Machine Learning predictions on both price and geographical desirability of houses.
+The final deliverable was an easy-to-use interactive application for the stakeholder's teams.
 <br>

 <br>